ignaciohrdz/FLAT-O/README.md

   - I have implemented two methods:
     1. **Fit a curve to your selected points** and then pick _N_ points from that curve (according to the number of points of the current face part).
 The goal of this was to make softer curves.
     2. **Pick _N_ equidistant points** along the path defined by the points you selected.
-- Export the annotations in a single XML file, following the [Dlib's example XML file](https://github.com/davisking/dlib/blob/master/examples/faces/training_with_face_landmarks.xml).
+- Export the annotations in a single XML file, following the [dlib's example XML file](https://github.com/davisking/dlib/blob/master/examples/faces/training_with_face_landmarks.xml).

 ### ✏ 68 facial landmark annotation

-Here is the template for annotating 68 keypoints of a face:
+Here is the template for annotating the 68 keypoints of a face:

 ![Annotation of 68 facial landmarks](docs/68_landmarks.jpg)